noahgrant/resourcerer/README.md

 Note a couple critical differences:

 1. The `withResources` HOC conveniently contains an [ErrorBoundary](https://reactjs.org/docs/error-boundaries.html) with every instance, but such functionality [does not yet exist in hooks](https://reactjs.org/docs/hooks-faq.html#do-hooks-cover-all-use-cases-for-classes).
-One is instead placed within the [`<LoadingOverlay />`](#usage-with-the-useresources-hook) component, which is helpful but not a complete replacement.

 1. The `setResourceState` prop utilizes React's [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook, which does not auto-merge updates like `setState` does.
 Be sure to manually merge all resource state!